egarim/SivarErp/src/Sivar.Erp.Core/plan.md

 ## 🎯 REMEMBER
 - ✅ **DOUBLE CHECK IF A CLASS, ENUM , INTERFACE OR SERVICE ALREADY EXIST BEFORE YOU CREATE IT**
+- ✅ **ONCE IS TIME TO IMPLEMENT THE LOGIC OF THE SERVICE YOU CAN TAKE A LOOK TO THE Sivar.Erp project or the test project**
 ---

 ## 🚀 Phase 1: Core Infrastructure (Week 1)